 - QlikView Analyzer.

 QlikView has made an impact in the corporate world as well as in the domains residing out of it.
-Recently QlikView use by the police department to counter criminal activities by analyzing criminal records and trends in specific to areas.
-Other than this, enterprises like SwedBank, Genzyme etc have come out and shown their satisfaction through sharing positive reviews on the QlikView software publically.
+Recently, the police department used QlikView to counter criminal activities by analyzing criminal records and trends in specific areas.
+Other than this, enterprises like Swedbank, Genzyme etc have come out and shown their satisfaction through sharing positive reviews on the QlikView software publically.

 So, this was all about QlikView Tutorial.
-Hope you like our explanation.
+We hope you like our explanation.

 Hence, in this QlikView tutorial, we took an overview of QlikView History, Components, and Features.
 Along with this, we studied QlikView Architecture, Flavours, and Impacts.
-Hope this tutorial was helpful.
+We hope this tutorial was helpful.
 Do share your reviews in the comment section below.